SafeyahShemali/LLM-Thematic-Fit-24/README.md

 ## Reproducing the results

 To reproduce the results, execute the Jupyter notebook individually after adding the datasets.
-Note: make sure to pass the right dataset name to the `Experiments Notebook` cells.

 To do this, you must first start acquire all the needed dependencies and hardware configuration. for the dependencies, you can run the exported environment specified in `environment.yml` file as follow: